nesi/support-docs/docs/Getting_Started/Accounts,_Projects_and_Allocations/What_is_an_allocation?.md

 more RAM than others, we do not currently distinguish between low-memory and high-memory nodes for allocation, billing or Fair Share purposes.

-Each allocation on Māui ../../../ an entitlement to use the Māui ancillary nodes equally with other NeSI projects having Māui allocations at that time.
+Each allocation on Māui includes an entitlement to use the Māui ancillary nodes equally with other NeSI projects having Māui allocations at that time.